Floating-Island/UE4-TDD-CI_Testing/README.md

 # UE4-TDD-CI_Testing
 Project Template to use on TDD and CI with Unreal Engine 4 on Windows.

+I didn't make anything special, just read what others have done and used it here.

 Requirements:
   -Unreal Engine 4 (4.22).
   -git.